Gervonta Davis: Legal issues

 On December 27, 2022, days before he was due to fight Héctor García, Davis was arrested and jailed in Florida on a charge of battery domestic violence.
-In the audio from 911 calls, the woman was heard begging police for help and saying "he's going to kill me."
+In the audio from 911 calls, a woman was heard begging police for help and saying "he's going to kill me."
 Police observed an abrasion on the inside of the woman's lip, with Davis accused of striking her with a "closed hand type slap."
-The woman eventually walked back her accusations, and the Hector Garcia bout pushed through.
+The woman eventually recanted her accusation, and the Héctor García bout pushed through.